Switching to a new smartphone can be exciting, but switching to an entirely different mobile ecosystem? For many people, that’s just plain terrifying.

 From social media accounts to business apps, you’re likely managing a larger number of logins and passwords.
 If you forget even one, productivity can suddenly grind to a halt.

-That’s why the first thing many Samsung Galaxy customers do when they first get their device is activate Samsung Pass, a free service that acts like a vault for login credentials.
+That’s why the first thing many Samsung Galaxy customers do when they first get their device is activate Samsung Pass, a free password management service that acts like a vault for login credentials.
 And you can use Samsung Pass in tandem with your biometrics, so you can sign into the majority of your most-used apps and websites with just two taps.

 9. Secure Folder